nielskee/draft-articles/TechnicalHiringPart2.md

 is that we should look for breadth.
 This "T-shaped" model of personal and professional development is often used to illustrate the point.
-The thinking behind this is that you have a set of core skills
-- the stem of the T. The ideas is that you continue to develop those deep, core skills, but you also develop broad skills and knowledge of other discplines - the cross of the T.
+The thinking behind this is that you have a set of core skills forming the stem of the T. The idea is that you continue to develop those deep, core skills, but you also develop broad skills and knowledge of other discplines - the cross of the T.

 ![T-Shaped Techies](T-shaped.png)